 Horizontal Gaze Nystagmus (HGN) Test

 The HGN test measures the reaction in your pupils to stimuli.
 The results are not admissible in Massachusetts without expert testimony.

-A properly qualified expert such as a drug recognition expert may be able to administer an HGN test and testify to them in court.
+However, a properly qualified expert such as a drug recognition expert may be able to administer an HGN test and testify to them in court.

-Similarly, if you have been drinking, it may make more sense to respectfully refuse the HGN test to deprive the Commonwealth of valuable evidence.
+But if you have been drinking, it may make more sense to respectfully refuse the HGN test to deprive the Commonwealth of valuable evidence.

 Portable Breath Test